HOPE – The HIV Open-label Prevention Extension Study

-What approvals were needed to conduct the study?
+What approvals were needed to conduct HOPE?

 HOPE underwent extensive and rigorous review by the U.S. National Institute of Allergy and Infectious Diseases (NIAID) and the U.S. Food and Drug Administration (FDA).
 Moreover, before any site could begin the study, approvals were required of government and drug regulatory authorities in the trial site country and by the site’s Institutional Review Board (IRB) or Ethics Committee (EC).
-IRBs and ECs ensure that studies are scientifically valid and ethically sound and provide oversight throughout the duration of the trial.
+IRBs and ECs ensure that studies are scientifically valid and ethically sound, and provide oversight throughout the duration of the trial.

 Did women participating in HOPE provide informed consent?

-Is safety still being monitored in HOPE?
+Was safety monitored in HOPE?

 What are IPM’s plans for seeking regulatory approval of the dapivirine ring?

 IPM is seeking regulatory approval of the dapivirine ring for women ages 18-45.
-IPM’s first application was submitted to the European Medicines Agency (EMA) in June 2017, under a procedure called Article 58 in which the EMA, in cooperation with the World Health Organization (WHO), is asked to provide a scientific opinion on the safety, efficacy and quality of the dapivirine ring for use specifically in low- and middle-income countries.
+IPM’s first application was submitted to the European Medicines Agency (EMA), under a procedure called Article 58 in which the EMA, in cooperation with the World Health Organization (WHO), is asked to provide a scientific opinion on the safety, efficacy and quality of the dapivirine ring for use specifically in low- and middle-income countries.
 Should the EMA grant a favorable opinion, IPM will then seek WHO pre-qualification.
 This is important because drug regulatory authorities in many developing countries often rely on WHO pre-qualification to determine which new products or drugs to consider for approval.
+If WHO pre-qualification is granted, IPM will proceed with applications to drug authorities in several African countries, including countries where ASPIRE and The Ring Study were conducted.

-Separately, IPM plans to submit applications next to the South African Health Products Regulatory Authority (formerly the Medicines Control Council) and to the U.S. Food and Drug Administration (FDA).
-And, if WHO pre-qualification is granted, IPM will also proceed with applications to drug authorities in several African countries, including countries where ASPIRE and The Ring Study were conducted.
+Separately, IPM plans to submit applications to the South African Health Products Regulatory Authority (SAHPRA) and to the U.S. Food and Drug Administration (FDA).

 If the ring is approved, when and where will it be available?

-If the ring is approved, IPM has indicated that it would prioritize rollout in sub-Saharan Africa, where women are at the greatest risk of HIV.
+Exact timelines cannot be predicted.
+But if the ring is approved, IPM has indicated that it would prioritize rollout in sub-Saharan Africa, where women are at the greatest risk of HIV.

 What about next generation rings?